Case Interview Practice

 How to solve

-• Identify the stakeholders involved.
+• Identify key stakeholders and their objectives.

 • Gather relevant data and metrics.

-• Analyze the current operational processes.
+• Analyze the current operations and identify inefficiencies.

 Framework adaptation examples